-Board Adjustment If a student withdraws from Ozarks, regular dining options are prorated on a daily rate based on the number of days in the academic year.
+Room and Board Adjustment If a student withdraws from Ozarks, room and regular dining options are prorated on a daily rate based on the number of days in the academic year.
 Block meal plans are not eligible for proration.
+Students who are removed from the University housing for disciplinary reasons may not be eligible for room or board refunds.

-Federal Aid Proration & Returns If a student withdraws from Ozarks, the student or the school may be required to return some of the federal funds awarded to the student.
+Federal Aid Proration & Returns If a student withdraws from Ozarks, the student or the Universityl may be required to return some of the federal funds awarded to the student.
 The federal formula requires that the percentage of Title IV aid to be returned is equal to the number of calendar days remaining in the semester divided by the number of calendar days in the semester.
 Scheduled breaks of more than four consecutive days are excluded.